fehmicansaglam/esctl/README.md

 Alternatively, you can set the `ELASTICSEARCH_HOST`, `ELASTICSEARCH_PORT`, `ELASTICSEARCH_PROTOCOL`, `ELASTICSEARCH_USERNAME`, and `ELASTICSEARCH_PASSWORD` environment variables to your desired Elasticsearch configuration.

-If the corresponding command-line flags and environment variables are not provided, `esctl` will use the default values (`localhost`, `9200`, `http`, no username, and no password) for the Elasticsearch connection.
+If the corresponding command-line flags and environment variables are not provided, `esctl` will use the default values (`9200`, `http`, no username, and no password) for the Elasticsearch connection.

+## Usage

 ### Get